by Collyn Rivers

 Start by teaching yourself to practice in a straight line.
-This is likely to harder to do than expected.
-Turn the steering wheel by only tiny amounts while watching the caravan via the wing mirror.
+This is likely to be harder to do than expected.
+Turn the steering wheel by only tiny amounts, while watching the caravan via the wing mirror.
 Once you have grasped that, do the same but in a slight curve.
-This will entail ongoing minor corrections as the turning circle seems to somehow self-tighten.
+This will entail ongoing minor corrections because the turning circle self-tightens.

-If possible have someone stand well behind the rear of the caravan (but not in its path) such that they can be seen by the driver through one or other wing mirror.
-It helps to be able to communicate via CB radio, mobile phone or hand signals or whatever works for you.
+If possible have someone stand well behind the rear of the caravan (but not in its path).
+You need to able to see that person through your wing mirror.
+It also helps to be able to communicate via CB radio, mobile phone or hand signals – or whatever works for you.

-Ask the helper to advise only what is happening that is out of your sight, e.g. distances and to when to stop if necessary – so as not reverse into a brick wall or up a kerb.
+Ask the helper to advise only what is happening that is out of your sight, e.g. distances, and when to stop if necessary – so as not reverse into a brick wall or up a kerb.
 It is then up you to work out what to do.

 How to Reverse a Caravan – the jack-knife point

-A common initial problem is inadvertently reversing in a progressively tightening curve such that tow vehicle and trailer end up at close to a right angle.
-If that happens the driver must stop and drive forward or the rig will be damaged.
+The most common initial problem is inadvertently reversing in a progressively tightening curve such that tow vehicle and trailer end up at close to a right angle.
+If that happens the driver must stop and drive forward, or the rig will be damaged.